prashantchikhalkar/MOOC/README.md

 # MOOC
-Repo for all the online courses I have completed
+Repo for all the online courses I have completed or persuing

 a) codecademy

     i)    Learn HTML